-According to the NEMBA Threatened Ecosystems (2021), Eastern Free State Sandy Grassland is not listed as threatened vegetation types at a national level.
+According to the NEMBA Threatened Ecosystems (2021), Eastern Free State Sandy Grassland and Low Escarpment Moist Grassland are not listed as threatened vegetation types at a national level.

 It is noted however, that according to the Free State Biodiversity Sector Plan technical report, the adjusted/provincial status of Eastern Free State Sandy Grassland is Vulnerable, with approximately 40% of the vegetation remaining in a natural condition and the remaining extent (approx. 60%) considered modified (Collins, 2024).
+Approximately 87% of Low Escarpment Moist Grassland remains in a natural condition, with only about 13% considered transformed.
+Accordingly, Low Escarpment Moist Grassland is not listed at a provincial level, according to Collins (2024).